budak7273/Woodcutter/README.md

 (bypass crafting steps, same resource output)

-Note: _Bamboo has different recipes and/or lacks some of these recipes_

 - Log -> 4 planks
 - Log -> 8 sticks
 - Log -> 8 slabs